Klingebeil/homepage/wiki/Design Notes/design-system-notes.md

 * Let the team give feedback on this inventory (What works well?
 Where do we need more guidelines?
 What can be ignored at the moment?)

 Both of these steps will hopefully help us define a roadmap for the next months and give us some clarity as to where the biggest problems lie.

-## Research (a.k.a Talking to people)

-**2022-12-07**{: .label .color-green} During chats in the team we got some more information on the history of design at the Lab.
-One thing that keeps coming up is the focus on presentations as one of the main medium for presenting the lab.
-Which is why these are the most mature design artifacts the teams uses.